codinghack0810/emotion-backend-django/README.md

 ---
 ### This is Django Backend Project.

-Django Backend.
+- Django Backend.
-Generating the images using AI.
+- Generating the images using AI.
-Uploading the generated images.
+- Uploading the generated images.
-Integration Stripe.
+- Integration Stripe.
+- Creating Invoice.
+- Sending created invoice via Email.